Yandex Cloud

 Using Secrets InjectorUsing Secrets Injector

-Secrets Injector is ready to work right after cluster deployment and does not require any additional configuration.
-Secrets Injector uses OpenBao storage in Stackland.
+After the Secrets Store component is enabled, no separate injector deployment is required.
+Secrets Injector uses Secrets Store in Stackland.
+For your app to retrieve secrets, configure secrets, policy, and role in Secrets Store.
 If required, you can configure the use of your own secret storage in a custom resource using the secretsAddr property.

 ConfigurationConfiguration